Job Search Strategies That Actually Work

 Recruiter Outreach Alongside Applications

 Keep it under 60 words.
 Mention the specific role.
 Say you've already applied and link to your profile.
 Ask one easy question.
-It takes 3 minutes and the success rate is higher than you'd expect.
+It takes 3 minutes and the success rate is honestly higher than you'd expect.

 What to Stop Doing